-Rameshwaram, an unspoiled and a quiet town lies in the state of Tamil Nadu and is part of the enchanting Pamban Island.
+Rameshwaram, an unspoiled and a quiet town, lies in the state of Tamil Nadu and is part of the enchanting Pamban Island.
 The town is connected to the rest of the country via the famous Pamban channel.
 The Mannar Island in Sri Lanka is about 1,403 km away from Rameshwaram.

-Rameshwaram is regarded as one of the holy places of the Hindus and a must visit during the 'Char Dham Yatra' or the holy pilgrimage.
+Rameshwaram is regarded as one of the holy places of the Hindus and a must visit during the Char Dham Yatra or the holy pilgrimage.

 Legend has it that Rameshwaram was the place from where Lord Rama, who is considered the seventh avatar of Lord Vishnu, had built the bridge to Sri Lanka in order to rescue his captured wife Sita from Ravana, the king of Lanka.
-In fact, the word Rameshwara means ‘Lord of Rama’ and presumably this is from where the place gets its name.
-The famous temple Ramanathaswamy Temple is located in the center of the town and dedicated to Rama.
-The temple is visited every year by lakhs of Hindus to offer prayers and seek blessings from the God.
+In fact, the word Rameshwara means “place where Eswara was worshiped by Rama” and presumably this is from where the place gets its name.
+The famous Ramanathaswamy Temple is located in the centre of the town and is dedicated to Rama.
+The temple is visited every year by lakhs of Hindus to offer prayers and seek blessings from the god.

 Rameshwaram’s Historical Importance

-The main importance of Rameshwaram is due to the numerous temples that are dedicated to Shiva and Vishnu and also because of the numerous theerthas that are located in and around Rameshwaram.
+The main importance of Rameshwaram is due to the numerous temples that are dedicated to Shiva and Vishnu and because of the numerous theerthas that are located in and around Rameshwaram.
 Every year Hindus from all parts of the world visit the holy place in order to gain moksha or salvation.
 Paying their obeisance in the temples at Rameshwaram is a must for the Hindus at least once in their life.

 There are about 64 theerthas or holy water bodies situated in Rameshwaram.
-Of these, 24 are considered of importance, and it is a must to bathe in these water bodies as it is believed that this helps in getting rid of the sins.
+Of these, 24 are considered of importance and it is a must to bathe in these water bodies as it is believed that this helps in getting rid of the sins.
 Washing away the sins is an important aspect of attaining salvation and no pilgrimage is considered complete without bathing in these holy waters.
 In fact, bathing in all the twenty four theerthas is considered penance in itself.